 Brown sugar is basically white sugar with the addition of molasses, which gives it that sticky, sandy texture.
 Dark brown sugar contains about twice as much molasses as light brown sugar.
 The main difference is in the taste, with dark brown sugar having a deeper, more robust flavor with notes of caramel.
 They can, however, be used interchangeably in a recipe if you only have one or the other.

-- Italian dressing mix – For this recipe, I used a 0.7 oz. packet of Good Seasons Italian salad dressing.
+- Italian dressing mix – I used a 0.7 oz. packet of Good Seasons Italian salad dressing.
 This seasoning replaces the need for salt in the recipe and balances out the brown sugar perfectly so you have a complimentary mix of sweet and savory flavors.

 - Salt – As mentioned previously, you won’t need to add any salt to this recipe because the Italian dressing mix has more than enough sodium to flavor everything.